nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Views all [aliases](#glossary) in FRIDAY, so that you know what aliases you have created and the commands they are for.

+Example:

+Let's say you forgot the aliases you have in FRIDAY and wish to view all your aliases.
+You can follow the steps below to view all your aliases.

 Format: `aliaslist`

+Steps:

+1. Type `aliaslist` in the *CommandBox*.
+2. Press `Enter` to execute.

+Outcome:

+1. The *Result Display* will display all aliases you have.

 <div style="page-break-after: always;"></div>